Leonardo DiCaprio, Ben Kingsley, Mark Ruffalo, Jackie Earle Haley and Max von Sydow.

 In fact, that’s just what Lantern does.
 It sure beats watching Batman & Robin again.
 Wait.
 Again?
 Don’t you people own a streaming Netflix account?

 Rent It or relent it?
-Rent it.
+A mild rent it.
 Green Lantern isn’t amongst the hallmarks of, say Superman II or The Dark Knight.
 It doesn’t try to be.
 Then again, those two had smarter writing and acting.
 So what the hell, go ahead, rent it.
 It’s not so dumb and off the mark to be insulting to one’s sci-fi sensibilities.
 That being said, it would also be the first comic book film made that would ever need required reading.
 And reading sucks, right?
 Right?